epfl-ada/ada-2020-project-milestone-p3-p3_team-aka/README.md

 Karim and Anas will be in charge of writing the report, while Ahmed will work on recording the video.

 ### Questions for TAs (optional)
 We have an idea on how to download data for each month.
 However, each month consists of 750 files, containing all sorts of information.
-Any advice on how to optimize our iterations (library, etc,..).
+Any advice on how to optimize our iterations (library, etc,..)?
-What methods of discontinuous analysis are useful for the dataset extended until 2016.
+What methods of discontinuous analysis are useful for the dataset extended until 2016?